MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/store-domain-credentials-in-key-vault.md

 monikerRange: '>=sc-om-2019'
 ---

-# Store domain credentials in key vault
+# Store domain credentials in Key vault

 This article describes how to store domain credentials inkey vault.

-## To store domain credentials in key vault
+## To store domain credentials in Key vault

 1. Go to the Key vault resource created in [step4](create-key-vault.md).